noties/Debug/README.md

 * Processor to actually **remove** all logging calls (not suppress, but modify Java AST to remove all calls from source code)

+All links are clickable and clicking on them will navigate to the referenced method in an IDE:
 ![output_1](pics/debug_calls.png)

 ![output_2](pics/debug_exception_stack_trace.png)

-// All links are clickable and clicking on them will navigate to the referenced method in an IDE
+Quick peek on live templates:
 ![live_template](pics/debug_live_template.gif)